sdsc-innovation/cookiecutter-python/{{cookiecutter.project_slug}}/README.md

 ```
 {%- endif %}

-By default, [mypy](https://mypy-lang.org/) and [pylint](https://www.pylint.org/) are not executed automatically.
+By default, [mypy](https://mypy-lang.org/) is not executed automatically.
 You can however run them manually:

 ```
 mypy src
-pylint src
 ```